Behind Closed Doors poster

 Colour palette

 A deep night blue as the base, with warm amber and ochre light accents to suggest lit interiors seen from outside in the dark.
-The contrast between cool exterior and warm interior is the emotional heart of the palette.

 Illustration

 All illustrations, textures, patterns, and the main lettering were hand-drawn in Procreate, then composed and finalized in InDesign.
-The hand-made quality was important — it gives the piece a human imperfection that felt right for stories about very human vulnerabilities.

 The poster came first, establishing the full visual system.
 I then adapted it into an Instagram post and a website ticketing banner, maintaining the visual language while adjusting proportions and hierarchy for each format.